sebsadface/sebsadface/bio.md

 🌱 I delve into blockchain & decentralized technologies and occasionally snap <a href="https://www.instagram.com/sebsadface/">photos</a>.

-👨🏻‍💻 Previously, I worked on distributed data storage at <a href="https://www.dell.com/">Dell EMC</a> and served as president of the <a href="https://www.uwblockchain.org/">UW Blockchain Society</a>.
+👨🏻‍💻 Previously, I explored Fully Homomorphic Encryption + blockchain at <a href="https://www.fhenix.io/">Fhenix</a>, worked on distributed data storage at <a href="https://www.dell.com/">Dell EMC</a>, and served as president of the <a href="https://www.uwblockchain.org/">UW Blockchain Society</a>.

 🤷‍♂️ What I'm up to recently: